thesassway/thesassway.com/source/advanced/the-real-retina-sprite-mixin.html.markdown

 # The real retina sprite mixin

-I saw menu solutions on this topic, but usually people use regular sprite, and then for retina just load picture with 50% size.
-That is solution, but that's not retina sprite.
+I saw menu solutions on this topic, but usually people use regular sprite, and then for retina screens just load image and scale it to 50% of size.
+That is solution, but that's not real usage of retina sprite.

-What I consider for retina sprite is to have 2 sprites and to load basic for non-retina screens, and retina for retina sprites.
+What I consider for retina sprite mixin is to have 2 sprite maps and to load basic one for non-retina screens, and retina for retina screens.

 ## Problem

 Problem is how to scale sprite, and to preserve positions which compass is calculating.
 But, it's quite easy.
-We scale down sprite image (so we scaled every image that is on sprite), and position of x and y are the regular ones divided by two.
+We scale down sprite image, so position of every image (x, y) is the regular one divided by two, because we scaled down sprite width and height by two.

 ![](https://31.media.tumblr.com/2fcfd6df595ce2f1fcfac4e4999a2a00/tumblr_inline_n0hx6yG8Zs1r8euj7.png)